 WHY ARE WE TEACHING A KNOWLEDGE-RICH CURRICULUM; HOW IS IT DIFFERENT?

-As members of The Geographical Association we thoroughly support their belief in the importance of how a knowledge rich curriculum should be delivered within a school environment.
+The Geographical Association believes that a knowledge rich curriculum should be delivered within a school environment.
+At Smithdon High School, we support this view.
 This will develop rounded Geographers who can make well-informed decisions about the future of the planet, and their role within society as global citizens.

 Having read the quote below from the Geographical Association we felt this should be part of our reasoning for teaching a knowledge rich curriculum.